Coronavirus – Guidelines for Travellers

 - Westward is better then Eastward

-- It takes One Day for every Hour time difference
+- It takes one day to recover from jet lag for every hour time difference

 - Rest before you travel